Skip to main content

 Responsibility to Report Misconduct

-All Wentworth faculty, staff members and students have a responsibility to report observed, suspected, or apparent research misconduct to the RIO.
+All Wentworth faculty, staff members and students have a responsibility to report observed, suspected, or apparent research misconduct to the Research Integrity Officer (RIO).
 If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may meet with or contact the RIO to discuss the suspected research misconduct informally, which may include discussing it anonymously and/or hypothetically.
 If the circumstances described by the individual do not meet the definition of research misconduct, the RIO will refer the individual or allegation to other offices or officials with responsibility for resolving the problem.
 To initiate the research misconduct inquiry process, an individual must submit a written allegation to the RIO.

 Confidentiality